 h2 = 2l2

-Also, two congruent angles in isosceles right triangle measure 45 degrees each, the isosceles right triangle would resemble the triangle below:
+Also, two congruent angles in isosceles right triangle measure 45 degrees each, and the isosceles right triangle is:

 Area of an Isosceles Right Triangle